rom-rb/rom-rb.org/source/learn/introduction/overview.html.md

 #### Repositories

-A repository provides a convenient interface for fetching domain-specific entities and value objects from a database.
-It's a higher-level abstraction built on top of relation and mapping layers.
+Repositories provide a powerful CRUD interface built on top of relation, mapping and command APIs.
+They give you a simple way for composing data provided by relations, automatically map data to struct objects or custom object types, and expose simple access to commands with support for changesets.

 #### Relations